Since 2015, Dr.-Ing. Stefan Schulte is Assistant Professor (Tenure Track) for Industrial Cyber-Physical Systems at TU Wien.

 Stefan's research strives to connect the Internet of Things (IoT) and the Internet of Services (IoS).
 In recent years, two major trends in distributed systems have been the subject of large interest both in the software industry and IT research.
 First, the need for agile and flexible IT systems has led to the rise of Cloud Computing and Service-oriented Computing as the dominating paradigms for provisioning computational resources in a scalable, on-demand fashion.
 Second, today's smart devices and sensor networks are merely the first step towards the IoT, which will change our working and private environment in many respects.
 The proliferation of these technologies enables both small-scale and large-scale smart environments and systems for smart cities, smart energy grids, and smart factories.

 Stefan's research interests span the areas of IoS and IoT.
 He is working on scalability and elasticity mechanisms at the intersection of the IoS and the IoT, helping to support very large smart environments.
 A special focus is on Quality of Service (QoS) and Quality of Experience (QoE) aspects.
-While Stefan's research results are generally applicable, a special focus is on the manufacturing industry, e.g., in the projects CREMA, ADVENTURE, and EPS 4.0, as well as the Doctoral College Cyber-Physical Production Systems.
+While Stefan's research results are generally applicable, a special focus is on the manufacturing industry, e.g., in the projects CREMA, ADVENTURE, as well as the Doctoral College Cyber-Physical Production Systems, and smart mobility, e.g., in the project SIMPLI-CITY.

 - Winner in 2 out of 3 categories,